guziy/pylibrmn/README.md

         git clone git@github.com:guziy/pylibrmn.git

-  and add the pylibrmn/src from the cloned directory to the PYTHONPATH env. variable (i.e. the folder created by the clone command)
+  and add the `pylibrmn/src` from the cloned directory to the `PYTHONPATH` env. variable (i.e. the folder created by the clone command)

-* Then fire up ipython and import the RPN class as follows:
+* Then fire up ipython and import the `RPN` class as follows:

          from rpn.rpn import RPN
          rObj = RPN("path_to_my_rpn_file")

-* Note: in order to install on guillimin, you have to use Makefile.guill, and load ssm package for gfortran beforehand (from the cmmand line).
+* Note: in order to install on guillimin, you have to use `Makefile.guill`, and load ssm package for gfortran beforehand (from the cmmand line).

         . s.ssmuse.dot gfortran-4.6